emdad-i/Dockerised-Jupyterlab-streamlit/README.md

 # Dockerised Jupyterlab Streamlit

-Allows to quickly run up a dockerised Jupyterlab with streamlit port `8501` exposed to view development and bridged network to allow installation of new packages via pip repository.
+Allows to quickly run up a dockerised Jupyterlab with streamlit port `8501` exposed to view development and bridged network to allow installation of new packages via pip repository.<br>
-To get users up and running with a clean python (from your existing installation) and an IDE for personal Data Science development.
+To get users up and running with a clean python (from your existing installation) and an IDE for personal Data Science development.<br>
-Storage mapping `documents/jupyterlab_data` from your machine to `work` directory in jupyterlab
+Storage mapping `documents/jupyterlab_data` from your machine to `work` directory in jupyterlab.

 ## Requirement
 - Docker installed on your machine